PhCourau/Stabilizing_selection_on_a_polygenic_trait/README.md

 Then you must run the file save_simulations.py to fill the folder sims_L100_N500 with the appropriate simulations (on my laptop, this runs for about 10 days).
 Then go into save_simulations.py, on line 7 replace N=500 with N=50 and rerun the file (this will fill the folder sims_L100_N50).
 Finally, running the file plot_th_vs_sim.py will plot Figure 2 and Figure S5.

-To generate Figure 4, run the file
+Figure 4 was generated using solve_fixed_point.py

 To generate Figure 5, first run
         mkdir contoursims/sims_L100_N500